Anurag-code107/RecipeHub-Backend/README.md

 ## **Overview**

-Recipe Hub is a platform for managing and sharing recipes, where users can search for, view, and manage recipes.
-This repository contains the backend for the application, which is built using **Spring Boot 3** and connected to a **MySQL** database.
+Recipe Hub is a full-stack web application for food enthusiasts to explore, share, and manage recipes.
+Users can create, update, delete, and like recipes, fostering a community-driven experience.This repository contains the backend for the application, which is built using **Spring Boot 3** and connected to a **MySQL** database.

+For the frontend, check out the [Recipe Hub Frontend repository](https://github.com/Anurag-code107/RecipeHub-Frontend).

 ---